 Continue to Tyne Cott cemetery, the largest Commonwealth war cemetery in the world, the sheer number of graves making it difficult to take in.
 Inside the cemetery two mourning angels kneel on top of dome-covered pavilions at either end of the memorial wall, highlighting the harrowing nature of the conflict in the surrounding area of Passchendaele.
 Next on the itinerary is the Island of Ireland Peace Park & the Irish Round Tower at its centre.
 This memorial is of particular significance as it was the first time Irish Catholic and Protestant soldiers united together to fight side by side against a common enemy.

 Continue to the 16th Irish Division Memorial at Wytschaete, commemorating the 16th Division’s capture of Wytschaete on 07 June 1917, the opening day of the Battle of Messines.
 Your final stop today is Willie Redmond’s Grave in Locre.
 Willie Redmond was the brother of John Redmond, leader of the Irish parliamentary party.
 Return to your hotel for overnight.

 Day 4 – In Flanders Museum & Departure

 Breakfast at your hotel and check-out.
 Today visit the award winning In Flanders Field Museum.
-Free time to explore Ypres before returning by executive coach to Brussels for your return flight to Dublin.
+Free time in Ypres to explore before returning by executive coach to Brussels or Amsterdam for your return flight to Dublin.

 - Return flights from Dublin to Brussels or Amsterdam including taxes & charges